 - Cancellation of Removal for Permanent Residents for certain green card holders depending on their length of time in the United States and personal circumstances

 - Adjustment of Status for relatives of U.S. citizens and green card holders

 - Waivers for fraud, criminal issues, and unlawful presence in the United States

-- Special Immigrant Juvenile Status for minors who have been abused, neglected, or abandoned by one or both parents
+- Special Immigrant Juvenile Status (“visa juvenil”) for minors who have been abused, neglected, or abandoned by one or both parents

 - Motions to Reopen – whether you just received a deportation order in Immigration Court or whether you are worried about a deportation or removal order from 10 years ago, there may be an option for having your case reopened and getting rid of the removal order;

-- Appeals before the Board of Immigration Appeals (“BIA”) – even if you’ve lost your case before the Immigration Judge, you may have ground for an appeal before the BIA.
-Contact a qualified immigration attorney immediately if you are in this situation
+- Appeals before the Board of Immigration Appeals (“BIA”) – even if you’ve lost your case before the Immigration Judge, you may have grounds for an appeal before the BIA.
+You will have to act fast to appeal the Immigration Judge’s decision.

 - Appeals before the United States Circuit Courts of Appeals – if your appeal has been denied by the BIA, there may still be hope.
 Appealing to the U.S. Circuit Court of Appeal for your region can give you the opportunity to have your case heard before the highest federal courts below the U.S. Supreme Court.
 The attorneys at GTILG have experience with appeals before the U.S. Court of Appeals for the Third Circuit – the federal court for Philadelphia and the rest of Pennsylvania, Delaware, and New Jersey- as well as various other courts across the country.